Establishing a Golf Handicap

 Continue to enter completed rounds for all courses that you play.

 You will need to keep the scorecard from all courses that you play in order to enter the course slope rating for the tees that you used for the respective rounds.
-The GHIN system will provide real-time updates to your handicap index.
-If your golf club does not provide GHIN access, the USGA will periodically send a new handicap index card to you as your handicap changes.

 This article was written by the CareerTrend team, copy edited and fact checked through a multi-point auditing system, in efforts to ensure our readers only receive the best information.
 To submit your questions or ideas, or to simply learn more about CareerTrend, contact us [here](http://careertrend.com/about-us).